Will the Sons of God Return in the End Times?

 So, it would seem as though the Assyrian took on a name descriptive of Hell itself – which makes perfect sense, as he is called the “angel of the bottomless pit” in Revelation 9.

-Let’s also understand another interesting connection to the pre-Flood judgment – the duration of 5 months.
-In the passage we just read (Revelation 9), we saw that the so-called “locusts” would torment the earth for a period of 5 months.
+Let’s also understand another interesting connection to the pre-Flood judgment – the duration of five months.
+In the passage we just read (Revelation 9), we saw that the so-called “locusts” would torment the earth for a period of five months.
 It’s critical to understand that the prophetic Biblical calendar uses 360-day years instead of our modern 365.25-day solar year.
-It was Sir Robert Anderson who first recognized this key and used it to help unlock the mystery of Daniel’s 70 Weeks prophecy found in Daniel 9:24-27.
+It was Sir Robert Anderson who first recognized this key and used it to help unlock the mystery of Daniel’s seventy weeks prophecy found in Daniel 9:24-27.

 If you would like to learn more about this, please consult our study entitled, “The Daniel 9:25 Prophecy: An Exact Timeline For The Arrival Of The Messiah”.
-In that study, we show that the only Biblically sound way to calculate the duration of Daniels 70 weeks of years is by utilizing this key of the 360-day prophetic year.
-A quick summary of our rationale is that the Bible clearly describes the final week – Daniel’s 70th Week, what many refer to as the Tribulation – as consisting of 360-day years.
-We find that the Bible refers to this final 7-year “week” as consisting of two halves each comprised of periods of 42 months or 1260 days.
-When you do the math, this requires that this final seven-year period is comprised of 30-day months and 360-day years…
+In that study, we show that the only Biblically sound way to calculate the duration of Daniel’s seventy weeks of years is by utilizing this key of the 360-day prophetic year.
+A quick summary of our rationale is that the Bible clearly describes the final week – Daniel’s seventieth week, what many refer to as the Tribulation – as consisting of 360-day years.
+We find that the Bible refers to this final seven-year “week” as consisting of two halves each comprised of periods of forty-two months or 1,260 days.
+When you do the math, it requires that this final seven-year period is comprised of thirty-day months and 360-day years.

 42 months x 30 days per month = 1,260 days

 1,260 days / 3.5 years = 360 days per year